airacommunity/AIRA-User-Guide/J. Intelligent Document Processing.md

 ### 5. Extract Table

-- Beneath the "Extract Data" section, locate the "Table Extraction" section.
+- Beneath the "Extract Data" section, locate the "Extract Table" section.
 - Click on the "Extract Table" button within the Table Extraction section.
 - A new window will appear, displaying the extracted table on the right side.
 - Navigate to the right section of the window and click on the table of interest.